 “There is nowhere in the world quite like Australia.
 It’s so vast and diverse!
 The stunning scenery ranges from white sand beaches (the beach with the whitest sand in the world is just a few hours from Sydney!), to deep red deserts, the oldest living rain forest, cosmopolitan cities, and underground opal mining towns.

 “Visitors come looking for cute and cuddly koalas and kangaroos but leave talking about the weird and wonderful endemic species such as platypus and hairy nosed wombats.
-Add to that it has some of the friendliest people in the world who’d happily invite you to stay after only just meeting you, and you have a travel destination which is pretty hard to rival.”
+Add to that it has some of the friendliest people in the world who’d happily invite you to stay after only just meeting you, and you have a holiday destination which is pretty hard to rival.”

 -Cat, Walk My World